Simon Wigg: Education

-After relocating with his family several times as a child, he gained a scholarship to Woodbridge School in Suffolk, where he and his brother began their interest in motorcycle racing, attending Ipswich Witches meetings at Foxhall and riding in grasstrack competitions.
+After relocating with his family several times as a child, Wigg gained a scholarship to Woodbridge School in Suffolk, where he and his brother began their interest in motorcycle racing, attending Ipswich Witches meetings at Foxhall and riding in grasstrack competitions.

 Career

 Wigg was born in Aylesbury, Buckinghamshire.
 In 1980, he joined his first speedway club, Weymouth Wildcats, and in 1982, Wigg won the British League Division Two Pairs Championship with Martin Yeates with the sea-side town club.
 After joining Cradley Heath in 1983, he won the treble of league, Knockout Cup and Midland Cup.

-In 1984, he was signed by Oxford Cheetahs who bought him from Cradley Heath Heathens for £25,000.
+In 1984, Wigg was signed by Oxford Cheetahs who bought him from Cradley Heath Heathens for £25,000.
 The Oxford team had returned to the British League and the other signings to start as the top five riders for the season were Hans Nielsen for a record £30,000, Marvyn Cox for £15,000, Melvyn Taylor for £12,000 and Jens Rasmussen, with Ian Clark and Nigel Sparshott at 6 & 7.
 It was in 1984 that he qualified for his first World Final.

-After a mid table finish in 1984 he was part of the Oxford team that won the league and cup double during a 1985 British League season.
+After a mid table finish in 1984, Wigg was part of the Oxford team that won the league and cup double during a 1985 British League season.
 Also in 1985, he became the second British World Longtrack Champion (Michael Lee was the first in 1981) and went on to win the title a further four times.
 He was the most successful British grasstrack and longtrack rider ever.

 Wigg while riding in Oxford, met his wife to be, Charlie, and after a few years together they had two children.
 In 1986, Wigg was part of the Oxford team that won a second consecutive league and cup double during the 1986 British League season.